Are you interested in learning more about diversity, equity and inclusionin medicine and in society?

-Watch in advance, the movie is available on DVD and the following streaming services: HBO Max, Prime Video, Hulu and You Tube *fees apply accordingly
+The movie is available on DVD and the following streaming services: HBO Max, Prime Video, Hulu and You Tube *fees apply accordingly

-Our second book will be Ibram X. Kendi’s How to Be an Antiracist.
+Ibram X. Kendi’s How to Be an Antiracist.
 Please register in advance via ZOOM!Jan 25 - Chapters 1-9 Feb 15 - Chapters 10- 18

-Our first book will be a 4 month series on Dorothy Roberts’ Fatal Invention: How Science, Politics, and Big Business Re-create Race in the Twenty-First Century.
+4 month series on Dorothy Roberts’ Fatal Invention: How Science, Politics, and Big Business Re-create Race in the Twenty-First Century.